Someone @-mentioning the PushMetrics agent in a Slack channel

 Stay quiet when needed

-Sending Slack messages from a conversation
+Sending Slack messages from a web conversation

-• Post formatted messages to a channel (or several).
+• Post formatted messages to a channel, or several.

 When several people are in the thread